nishgowda/Spotify-Automation-Plugins/README.md

 - if YouTube, run: ``` python3 create_playlist.py```

 ## Limits:
-Unfortunately spotifys web api does not allow you to automate a process where you can create a playlist off of local files.
+Unfortunately Spotify's Web Api does not allow you to automate a process where you can create a playlist off of local files.
 So an extra step is needed where you must select the path to your created folder that holds your downloaded soundcloud playlist.